HBA114/java_odev_2_kodlama.io/README.md

 # Java Odev 2 Kodlama.io

 - This repository created for [(2022) Software Developer Training Camp - JAVA](https://www.kodlama.io/p/yazilim-gelistirici-yetistirme-kampi21) as homework.
+- You can run this project with Intellij Idea or Visual Studio Code.
+For running on another environmetns configure project for that environments.

 ## Getting Started